List of The Secret Life of the American Teenager characters: Amy Juergens

 After breaking up with Ben during her sophomore year, Amy briefly dates Jimmy, the son of her mother's ex-boyfriend, but their relationship ends after he finds a condom in her purse.
 Not knowing this at first, Amy thinks that Jimmy broke up with her because she was a bad kisser, and asks Ricky to kiss her just to be sure.
 Adrian finds out about the kiss, and sleeps with Ben in order to get back at both of them (however, Adrian believed it was more than a kiss until Ricky informs her after Adrian and Ben's one-night-stand).
 Amy and Ben quickly reconcile and get back together around the end of the year.

 After being accepted into a summer music program in New York City, Amy decides to go but is surprised to learn that the program is for teen mothers.
 During this time, Ben reveals to Amy that Adrian had gotten pregnant from their one-night stand, and that he had been keeping her pregnancy from Amy for several weeks.
 After breaking up with Ben, she develops feelings for Ricky when he comes to visit.
 She tells him that if he really wants to be with her, he has to stop sleeping around, and get tested for any sexually transmitted diseases.

 At the beginning of season four, Amy and Ricky are together and are trying to be a real family for their son.
 After the stillborn death of Ben and Adrian's daughter, Amy and Ricky begin a sexual relationship.
 Three months later, Amy moves herself and John into Ricky's little apartment over the butcher shop where he works.
 Amy decides she wants to marry Ricky, but he thinks she's moving too fast.
 Later he proposes at their graduation, where he is also valedictorian.
 At a graduation party, Ricky kisses Adrian one last time; something Amy allowed.
 The next day, Ricky is surprised that Amy isn't in a hurry to marry, but is content with just being engaged until she feels the time is right for them to marry.
 Later in the season, Amy thinks she is pregnant again and becomes very moody.
 Although she finds out that she is not pregnant, she is still irritable.
 Ricky takes her back to where they first met and Amy begins to become a little more happy and appreciative of Ricky, and more excited about his proposal to her.
 Shortly after Amy discovers her mother is a lesbian, she tells Ricky that they should elope, to which Ricky agrees.
-Amy tells everyone that Ricky and her eloped in the season 5 premiere, keeping the fact they changed their minds at the last minute and are in fact not married a secret.
+Amy tells everyone that she and Ricky eloped in the season 5 premiere, keeping the fact they changed their minds at the last minute and are in fact not married a secret.
 The series ends with Amy breaking off the relationship and going to college in New York, leaving John with Ricky.